jannawro/sessiontracker/README.md

 ## Features

 - Monitors a specific Google Calendar for TTRPG session events
-- Parses campaign name, system, and players from event data
+- Parses campaign name, system, players, and session type from event data
+- Collects any additional metadata into a single column
 - Automatically logs sessions to a Google Sheet
 - Runs daily at midnight via trigger